MingyuJ666/MingyuJ666.github.io/index.md

 ## About Me

 I am a second-year Graduate student at the [Department of Computer Science, Rutgers University-New Brunswick](https://newbrunswick.rutgers.edu/).
 My research interests lie in Explainable AI (XAI), with a focus on large language models (LLMs).
 Before that, I obtained my bachelor's degree from [the University of Liverpool](https://www.liverpool.ac.uk/).
+I currently have the privilege of working on optimization and theory under the guidance of Professor [Zhaoran Wang](https://zhaoranwang.github.io/).

 ## Research Interests